MihaelaBr/portfolio/d_mainproject3.md

 				<header class="major">
 					<h3>Data and process</h3>
 				</header>
 				<p>Data is initially collected in Jira from the Sales Representatives.
-It is ingested into Google BigQuery using an app from the Jira Marketplace called "BigQuery Connector for Jira", where it is prepared and transformed using SQL and then connected with Looker Studio (formerly Google Data Studio) to create the visualisations and multiple dashboard pages.
-The simplified SQL code as well as links to useful information for the project was put in a github repository for reference.</p>
+It is ingested into Google BigQuery using an app from the Jira Marketplace called "BigQuery Connector for Jira", where it is prepared and transformed using SQL and then connected with Looker Studio (formerly Google Data Studio) to create the visualisations and multiple dashboard pages.</p>
 			</div>
 		</div>
 	</section>